Achievable logoAchievable logo

 Catch-up provision

-Investors age 50 or older are eligible for a “catch-up” provision, which allows an additional contribution of $1,000 per year.
-It allows investors who missed contributions in their younger years to build their retirement accounts up faster.
-In 2024, a person age 50 or older may contribute up to $8,000 ($7,000 + $1,000 catch-up).
+Investors age 50 or older are eligible for a catch-up provision, which allows an additional contribution of $1,100 per year.
+This lets investors who missed contributions in earlier years build retirement savings faster.

 Deductibility of contributions

 Traditional IRA contributions are not always deductible.
-Three potential situations determine the tax status of a contribution:
+Three situations determine the tax status of a contribution:

 Investor is not covered by a qualified workplace plan